-Any pricing proposal\If additional utility investment and/or costs are involved, business case analysis described in chapter 7 would demonstrate cost effectiveness through analytical review of cost causation leading to the need for the offering.apply.
+If additional utility investment and/or costs are involved, business case analysis described in Chapter 7 would apply.
 Otherwise, none.
-In addition, the price structure would be designed on the appropriate underlying cost to deliver the service to requesting customers, and to promote economic efficiency.
+In addition, the price structure would be designed on the underlying cost to deliver the service to requesting customers, and to promote economic efficiency.

-AnyAny pricing proposal would demonstrate the fairness and equity of the new prices through analytical review of cost causation.
+Any pricing proposal would demonstrate the fairness and equity of the new prices through analytical review of cost causation.
 Where benefits accrue to individual customers, any incremental costs would be paid for by customers on the proposed service offering.
-Cost recovery for all elements of grid modernization would be facilitated by the addition of appropriate service offerings that recover the costs of the services from the customers causing the need for the investment or operations cost.
 All customers would be responsible for any credits to customers for demand response or generation dispatch/availability as these efforts allow total reduction in costs to serve customers.